JVT038/MetaTube/README.md

 DEBUG|Whether to enable debug mode or not | False DATABASE_URL | The URL to your Database.
 Currently only SQLite3 is supported. | sqlite:///app.db
-FFMPEG | An absolute path to the folder containing ffmpeg. | Empty
+FFMPEG | An absolute path to the folder containing ffmpeg. | Empty DOWNLOADS | An absolute path to the default download folder | /absolute/path/to/MetaTube/downloads
 ```bash
 # On Windows 10, you can set an environment variable like this:
 $ set ENVIRONMENT_VARIABLE = Value